-- Designed for bidirectional input current from -5 A to 5 A (though the robust sensor IC can survive up to five times the overcurrent condition).
+- Designed for bidirectional input current from -5 to 5 A (though the robust sensor IC can survive up to five times the overcurrent condition).

 - Conductive path internal resistance is typically 1.2 mO, and the PCB is made with 2-oz copper, so very little power is lost in the board.

-- Use of a Hall effect sensor means the IC is able to electrically isolate the current path from the sensor´s electronics (up to 2.1 kV RMS), which allows the sensor to be inserted anywhere along the current path and to be used in applications that require electrical isolation.
+- Use of a Hall effect sensor means the IC is able to electrically isolate the current path from the sensor?s electronics (up to 2.1 kV RMS), which allows the sensor to be inserted anywhere along the current path and to be used in applications that require electrical isolation.

-- 80 kHz bandwidth that can optionally be decreased by adding a capacitor across the board pins marked "filter".
+- 80 kHz bandwith that can optionally be decreased by adding a capacitor across the board pins marked ?filter?.